 - 1 cup raw sunflower seeds soaked*

 - 2 tbsp water

 - 2 tbsp cold-pressed oil olive oil, or argan oil

 - 2 tbsp red onions or scallions chopped

 - 1 tsp turmeric powder

+- Serve with whole-grain crackers or sliced cucumber.
 Store in a container in the fridge for up to a week.

 Gluten Free: Serve it with gluten-free seed crackers or sliced cucumbers.

 Make it oil free: Replace the oil with water.